gchq/stroom/stroom-ui/README.md

 * ESLint
 * Prettier

+## SCSS

+The various startup and test scripts include the running of an SCSS pre-processor.
+Any new style sheets should be written with the .scss extension, the pre-processor will then convert them to .css.
+The components should then import the .css files.

 ## Directory structure

 The directory structure here aims to reduce coupling between different areas of the app.